 - plastic bags

-The more the product positively correlates to increased environmental or health benefits, the more sought after they will be by those supporting plant-based alternatives.
-Investors like the fact that these products and companies are affecting local, national, and global economies.
+The more positively the product correlates to environmental or health benefits, the more sought after it is.
+Investors like that these products are affecting local, national, and global economies.

-To invest in a start-up company with your IRA, the investors would first need to use a Midland self-directed IRA.
-A self-directed IRA gives the owner the flexibility to invest in alternative assets like small business stock or private placements.
-A self-directed custodian will allow the client to purchase private assets with their IRA funds.
-The benefit of investing with your IRA is that all income and gain is tax-free back to the IRA vs. a taxable account where you would have to pay tax annually on your investment.
+To invest in a start-up company with an IRA, you need to use a self directed IRA custodian, like Midland.
+A self directed IRA provides flexibility to invest in alternative assets.
+Alternatives can include small business stock or private placements.
+An SDIRA allows you to buy private assets, such as plant-based investments.
+The benefit of investing with your IRA is that all income and gains flow back to the IRA tax-deferred.
+If you are investing with a Roth IRA, income and gains are tax-free.
+With a taxable account, you would have to pay taxes annually on your investment.

-Using Private Stock and Private Placement to purchase alternative assets
+Using Private Stock and Private Placement to Buy Alternative Assets

-If you are looking to invest in a plant-based company, the two most common ways are via a direct stock offering or private placement.
+The two most common plant-based investments are direct stock offerings and private placements.
 If you are early enough in the company’s start-up, they may be offering shares of stock.
-In that case, once your IRA is established and funded, the IRA custodian would make sure the company stock is issued to your IRA (not in the individual’s name).
+In that case, once your IRA is set up and funded, the IRA custodian ensures the company stock issues to your IRA.

-Stock purchase example: Let’s assume Cassie Ortenzo would like to use her IRA to invest in Horizon Burgers and Dogs, a plant-based company that sells plant-based meat substitutes.
-Horizon is doing a 5 million dollar capital raise to select family and friends.
-They are selling shares for $10 apiece.
-Cassie would like her IRA to invest $50,000 and purchase 5,000 shares.
-The IRA custodian would work with Cassie and Horizon to have the shares titled in the name of Midland Trust Company FBO Cassie Ortenzo IRA.
+Cassie wants to use her IRA to invest in Horizon Burgers and Dogs.
+Horizon sells plant-based meat substitutes.
+They are doing a 5 million dollar capital raise to select family and friends.
+They are selling shares for $10 each.
+Cassie would like her IRA to invest $50,000 and buy 5,000 shares.
+The IRA custodian works with Cassie and Horizon to have the shares titled in the name of Cassie’s IRA.
 In the case of any dividends, the income would return to the IRA.
-If Horizon were sold for $20 per share, all the original principal and capital of $100,000 would be returned to the IRA.
+If Horizon sells at $20 per share, all the original principal and capital of $100,000 would return to the IRA.

-There are many advantages to self-directed IRAs.
-Please feel free to contact Midland Trust at 239-333-1032 and talk to one of our experienced representatives about your transaction.
-At Midland, we are here to help. www.midlandtrust.com
+There are many advantages to self directed IRAs.
+Feel free to contact Midland at 239-333-1032.
+Speak with one of our experienced representatives about your unique transaction today.
+At Midland, we are here to help.

 Author: Alec Potts, Compliance Specialist at Midland IRA, Inc.

-MIDLAND TRUST COMPANY, NOR ITS AFFILIATES OR SUBSIDIARIES (COLLECTIVELY REFERRED TO AS “MIDLAND”), IS NOT A FIDUCIARY: Midland’s role as the Custodian and/or Administrator of self-directed retirement accounts is non-discretionary and/or administrative.
-The account holder or his/her authorized representative must direct all investment transactions and choose the investment(s) for the account, and is responsible for conducting his/her own due diligence.
-Midland has no responsibility or involvement in selecting or evaluating any investment and does not conduct due diligence on any investment.
-Nothing contained herein shall be construed as investment, legal, tax, or financial advice or as a guarantee, endorsement, or certification of any investments.
+Midland Trust Company, nor its affiliates or subsidiaries (“Midland”), is not a fiduciary.
+Midland’s role as the Custodian is non-discretionary and/or administrative.
+The account holder or authorized representative must direct all investment transactions.
+The investor or authorized rep must choose the investment(s) for the account and conduct due diligence.
+Midland has no responsibility or involvement in selecting or evaluating any investment.
+Midland does not conduct due diligence on any investment.
+Nothing contained herein shall be construed as investment, legal, tax, or financial advice.
+Nothing contained herein shall be construed as a guarantee, endorsement, or certification of any investments.